grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 Cassandra made her way up to them, working her way through the remaining crates.

 "Cassandra."
 Said Percy.
 "I'm glad you made it.
-This is Hemi, Deck Boss, First Mate, Navigator, crew trainer, whatever else needs to be done.
+This is Hemi Howell, Deck Boss, First Mate, Navigator, crew trainer, whatever else needs to be done.
 Basically he's the one who does all the work."

 "Nice to meet you Hemi."
 Cassandra said politely.
 Percy could have sworn if she were wearing a skirt and unburdened by all the possessions she owned she would have curtsied.